tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

  <img width="1500" alt="Screen Shot 2022-02-21 at 5 33 18 PM" src="https://user-images.githubusercontent.com/42879340/159208954-f5dc4c9e-908f-49c9-bbd8-b345a7dbff15.png"> MBXP with Neofetch Output
  </div>

+# NEWS / Town Hall Update

+-- I know I have gone completely AWOL again and I totally apolagize: i have let you guys down and I definitely didn't mean to be absent for this long. got so caught up in school and my own stuff just haven't had the time.

+-- I sincierely promise to get a new release out in the next month, feauturing macOS Sonoma.
+I know I promised this in the past, but this time it is for real.

+Love you guys

 # Next Release
 -  I am looking to begin testing of the latest betas of macOS into this machine.
 Ventura is very meh, and causes issues with kexts and permissions. please let me know any issues you have, be very specific, and i will address them now that i have returned haha